NEXT UP ON this.

 Like so many things in life, there’s no answer to this question that’s right for everybody.
 But while going to university is an individual decision, it’s definitely one that’s worth considering from all angles.

-According to Gavin Walker, manager, graduate recruitment services at Deakin University, an undergraduate degree – in any field – represents a vital opportunity to ‘learn how to learn’.
-In today’s rapidly changing jobs market, he says this capability is critical.
+According to Jane Hahn, Head of Talent Development and Recruitment Services at Deakin University, an undergraduate degree – in any field – represents a vital opportunity to ‘learn how to learn’.
+In today’s rapidly changing jobs market, she says this capability is critical.

-‘Lifelong learning has never been more important,’ says Walker, who with his team provide extensive, free support to Deakin graduates to land their first job.
+‘Lifelong learning has never been more important,’ says Hahn, who with her team provide extensive, free support to Deakin graduates to land their first job.

 ‘The only real certainty is that employees will be required to continuously learn new skills and new ways of thinking.
 A university degree gives you the ability to do this.’

 But doesn’t school teach you how to learn?
 If you’re approaching the end of 13 years at school, surely you’ve learnt how to learn already?

 ‘Not necessarily,’ Hahn says.
 ‘Learning in a university setting is more about developing as a truly independent, adult learner who can engage with new content or ideas and apply them in multiple contexts.’

 Unlike school, a university degree offers more freedom to focus on the things you enjoy learning about.

 ‘Because of this, many students find university a more enjoyable experience.
 It’s very flexible too, with students having more control over their study timetable and often combining university with a part-time job.’

 ‘There are also multiple pathways through university.
 You can complete your degree part time, or take a year off to work or travel.
 It’s not as linear as school – uni students take many different routes along the way to earning a degree.’